aepound/spworkshop/README.md

 I will have to maybe try out both methods and see which fits my needs better.

-# General idea
+## General idea

 I imagine the workflow would be something like this:
-I run matlab on the foo.m file to produce the dataset(s) that I need.
+1. I run matlab on the foo.m file to produce the dataset(s) that I need.
-I then cat the file into a foo.Rnw file and run R -e "knitr("foo.Rnw")", or something like that...
+2. I then cat the file into a foo.Rnw file and run R -e "knitr("foo.Rnw")", or something like that...
-I then run Matlab (if there are any results that I need to analyze in Matlab more..)
+3. I then run Matlab (if there are any results that I need to analyze in Matlab more..)
-Then I latex the output to produce the final document.
+4. Then I latex the output to produce the final document.

+## Matlab portion

+I use Matlab for most of my coding.
+I am very familiar with it and have a lot of experience working in it.
+I also have a lot of code that I'm leveraging from my thesis to be able to do the analysis more efficiently.
+I am only barely proficient in R, so this will be an adventure.
+I have done some machine learning in R, so as long as I am able to get the information I need back into matlab or the LaTeX, then I should be alright.

+## Things to look into:

+1. Does R have a `.mat` reader?
+That would make transfer of variables much easier.
+2. What ML algorithms do I want to look at?